cncoulter/camcoulter.com/collections/_posts/2016-06-26-Short-Stories.md

 - Arthur C. Clarke
 - Roald Dahl
 - Langston Hughes
-description: I’ve been reading a lot of shot stories recently.
+description: I’ve been reading a lot of short stories recently.
 image: books-01
 toc: true
 ---

-I’ve been reading a lot of shot stories recently, so I figured I would group them all together in one post.
+I’ve been reading a lot of short stories recently, so I figured I would group them all together in one post.
 Here we go.

 ## “[Beauty](http://www.lightspeedmagazine.com/fiction/beauty/	)” by David Barr Kirtley